JGCompTech/JavaUltimateTools/README.md

 # Development
 Want to contribute?
 Great!
 Any help with development is greatly appreciated.
 If you want to add something or fix any typos please submit a pull request and if it is helpful it may be merged.
+Please check out our [Code of Conduct for Contributors](https://github.com/JGCompTech/JavaUltimateTools/blob/master/code-of-conduct.md).

 # Download
 This project is currently at version 1.0 - **[Download v1.0](https://github.com/JGCompTech/JavaUltimateTools/releases/tag/v1.0)**